Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/README.md

 ## Course Description

-In this course, students build on knowledge of Resourceful and RESTful patterns and dive deep into the Node and Express ecosystems.
+In this course, students build on knowledge of RESTful web patterns and dive deep into the Node and Express ecosystems.
 Students learn how to manage greater scope and complexity in their code while consistently keeping the user's experience in mind through implementing a clone of the popular website, Reddit.
 The course will also cover the procedures required to authenticate and authorize web application users.

 ## Prerequisites